 The micro-station consists of 4 stacked positioning stages (Figure 1.1).
 From bottom to top, the stacked stages are the translation stage D_y , the tilt stage R_y , the rotation stage (Spindle) R_z and the positioning hexapod.
-Such a stacked architecture allows high mobility, but the overall stiffness is reduced, and the dynamics is very complex. complex dynamics.
+Such a stacked architecture allows high mobility, but the overall stiffness is reduced, and the dynamics is very complex.

 Figure 1.1: CAD view of the micro-station with the translation stage (in blue), tilt stage (in red), rotation stage (in yellow) and positioning hexapod (in purple).
-On top of these four stages, a solid part (shown in green) will be replaced by the stabilization stage.